yulesa/glaciers/docs/decoding_key_concepts.md

     ![hash_collision.png](hash_collision.png)

 - **Different Parameter Names**: If two events or functions have the same name and parameter types but different parameter names, they will share the same hash.
 While decoding remains possible, the context (i.e., what the parameters represent) may be incorrect.
 In many cases, this is not problematic.
-For example, a `Transfer` event might use `from`, `_from`, or `src` as the first parameter, and `_to`, `to`, or `dst` as the second.
+For example, a `Transfer` event might use `from`, `_from`, `sender`, or `src` as the first parameter, and `_to`, `to`, `receiver`, or `dst` as the second.
 These variations in naming typically don’t affect the context.
-However, if a developer switches the two parameters—since both are of the `address` type—they will still produce the same hash, but the decoded data will be incorrect, leading to errors.
-To mitigate this, parameter keys and values are kept separate, with the values being trustworthy, while the keys may not be.
+However, the parameter has a complete different meaning or if a developer switches the two parameters around, since both are of the `address` type, they will still produce the same hash, and the decoded data will be incorrect, leading to errors.
+To mitigate this, parameter keys and values are kept separate after decoding, with the values being trustworthy, while the keys may not be.
-- **Different Indexed Fields**: Logs with the same signature but different indexed fields will share the same hash.
-In this case, algorithmic decoding will match hashes, but decoding will fail because the decoding function will attempt to extract data from the wrong field.

     ![diff_full_sig.png](diff_full_sig.png)
+    *Examples of cases where the same hash won't cause a difference in context*

 ## Glaciers Decoding

-Glaciers' algorithm for matching functions and logs with signatures uses a simple ``LEFT JOIN``, with the hash as the key.
-This means it will attempt to decode any raw data using the provided ABI items.
-If multiple hashes are present in the ABI, the algorithm will duplicate the log in the decoded output for each matching hash.
-Since unintended duplicates in the output are generally undesirable, the user must ensure that hashes are unique within each batch.
+Glaciers has two algorithms for decoding:

+1. `topic0_address`: match logs to ABI signatures using both topic0 and address.
+Because this is guaranteed to be unique, only contracts with ABI in the abi_df will be matched and decoded.
+2. `topic0`: match logs to ABI signatures by topic0.
+First, it will try to find contract in the database using the method above.
+If not found, it will try match the log's hash with the most frequent signature in the abi_df.

+Later, if a problematic mismatch is found, the user can manually add the ABI to the abi_df and run a backfill to fix the mismatch.